 Export module Credit Tools

 This chapter describes the use of the export module for Credit Tools.
 This module can be used to create export files that contain debtor and invoice information in the format expected by Credit Tools.
-The following topics will be discussed:
+The following topics are covered:

 Use the menu options mentioned above to open the export module for Credit Tools.